Central Bank of Russia: Role and duties

 According to the constitution, it is an independent entity, with the primary responsibility of protecting the stability of the national currency, the ruble.

 Before 1 September 2013, it was the main regulator of the Russian banking industry, responsible for banking licenses, rules of banking operations and accounting standards, serving as a lender of last resort for credit organizations.
 After pointed date functions and powers of CBR were significantly expanded and the central bank received the status of a mega-regulator of all financial markets of Russia.

-It holds the exclusive right to issue ruble banknotes and coins through the Moscow and St. Petersburg mints, the Goznak mint.
+It holds the exclusive right to issue ruble banknotes and coins through the Moscow and St. Petersburg mints, and the Goznak mint.
 The central bank issues commemorative coins made of precious and non-precious metals as well as investment ones made of precious metals, which are distributed inside and outside the country.
 In 2010, in honor of its 150th anniversary it issued a 5-kilo commemorative gold coin Alexander II.

 Under Russian law, half of the bank's profit must be channeled into the government's federal budget.
 The Central Bank of Russia is a member of the BIS.

 The Bank of Russia owns a 57.58% stake in Sberbank, the country's leading commercial bank.

 The Bank of Russia also owns a 100% stake in Russian National Reinsurance Company (RNRC), the biggest national reinsurance company.
 The RNRC was established in July 2016 to prevent possible problems with reinsurance of large risks under international sanctions during the Russo-Ukrainian War, like constructing the Crimean Bridge.

 The Bank of Russia is actively working on financial literacy of the population.
 In particular, the Fincult project is developing a website with materials aimed at improving financial literacy of the population, combating fraud through a description of all fraudulent schemes.

 The Bank of Russia is also involved in working with citizens' pension savings.
 Pensions in Russia remain very low.
 For 2024, the minimum social pension is set at 13,269 rubles (147 US dollars).
 Since there is not enough money in the budget, citizens are offered to save for retirement on their own.
 To this end, since 2024, the Bank of Russia and all its regional divisions have been actively promoting the Long-term Savings Program developed by the Bank of Russia.

 The main feature of the long–term savings program is co-financing by the state.
 That is, citizens who have joined the program will receive an increase in their savings from the state for a certain time.
 Thus, people can form additional capital for their priority goals in the future, for example, to buy a home or educate children, create a financial "safety cushion" or use this money as an increase to a pension, she said in an interview Bankiros.ru representative of the Central Bank of the Russian Federation Larisa Pavlova.